About

 About the Gunnedah Show Society

-The Gunnedah Show Society is a non-for-profit organisation serving the community.
-It is made entirely of volunteers who give their time effortlessly to provide an opportunity for people from across the region and interstate the opportunity to participate in an agricultural show.
+The Gunnedah Show Society, a not-for-profit organisation, is more than just a group of volunteers.
+It’s a community, a family united by a shared passion for serving our region.
+We come together effortlessly, giving our time to provide an opportunity for people from across the region and interstate to participate in an agricultural show.

 Above: Gunnedah Show in 1924 and below, another old photo taken in 1922.